-\textbf{Prompt Fusion Block —} PromptDA proposes a concise prompt-fusion architecture that is tailored for a DINOv2 encoder, a DPT-based decoder, and a prompt injection mechanism to enable the integration of low-resolution (LR) depth information \citep{lin2025promptingdepth4kresolution}.
-Prompts are bilinearly resized to match the current scale of the spatial dimensions $R \in \mathbb{R}^{1 \times H_i \times W_i}$.
+\textbf{Prior Fusion Block:} PromptDA proposes a concise prior-fusion architecture that is tailored for a DINOv2 encoder, a DPT-based decoder, and a prior injection mechanism to enable integration of low-resolution (LR) depth information \citep{lin2025promptingdepth4kresolution}. priors are bilinearly resized to match the current scale of the spatial dimensions $R \in \mathbb{R}^{1 \times H_i \times W_i}$.
 The resized depth map is then passed through a shallow convolutional network to extract depth features.
 These are projected to match the channel dimensions of image features $F_i \in \mathbb{R}^{C_i \times H_i \times W_i}$ using a zero-initialized convolutional layer.
-Subsequently, depth features are added to intermediate features of the DPT decoder for depth prediction, see Fig \ref{fusion_block}.
+Subsequently, depth features are added to intermediate features of the DPT decoder for depth prediction.